 I have grown up a lot in the past two years.
 I have moved through a lot of old habits and beliefs, created some healthy boundaries and torn down some limiting barriers.

 Not that long ago, a great deal of my time and energy was spent on worrying about what other people thought about me.
 I would be awake nights worrying about what I said, how I said it or what I did and how someone may have interpreted it.
 I wasted a lot of time on things that other people likely didn’t even notice or give a second thought about.
 All of these worries fed into the giant not-good-enough hole I had inside of me.

-So what happened?
+What happened?
 To be honest, I cannot pinpoint one exact moment where things changed.
-I feel like rather than an instant shift I went through a slow metamorphasis, like a butterfly emerging from their chrysalis.
+I feel like rather than an instant shift I went through a slow metamorphosis, like a butterfly emerging from their chrysalis.
 Did you know it takes 10 – 14 days for that to happen to a butterfly?
-So if you exponentially multiple the average butterly times me; you get the picture.
+If you exponentially multiply the average butterfly times me; you get the picture.
 It didn’t happen overnight.

-Losing Alexandra taught me so many deep lessons however it took me some time to actually come to terms with what that meant for my life.
+Losing Alexandra taught me so many deep lessons, however it took me some time to actually come to terms with what that meant for my life.
 The first large boundary I set was in my marriage which resulted in a separation in June of 2011.
 I decided how I wanted my life to look, spelled it out and then set forward to create that life.
-This took a whole pile of courage to finally put myself first even though I believed I would upset my boys and many people around me with this decision.
+This took a whole pile of courage to finally put myself first even though I believed this decision would upset my boys and many people around me.

 I had to reach a very low point in my life where I was reduced to an emotional heap on the bathroom floor over and over again before I realized that I was mush and the only person who could transform the mush to something beautiful was me.

 Boundaries matter for a healthy, self-directed life.
 No one else can set and maintain them for you.
 I have come a long way and internally fought myself along the way.
 The thing that kept me moving forward is the same thing I tell my classes and individual clients.